enzo-cora/component-creator-cli/README.md

    $ ccc create extravagant smartphone
 ```

-These commands will generate three components based on the "extravagant" template.
+These commands will generate three components based on a custom "extravagant" template.
 The creation location is configured upstream (in the [template config file](#template-config-file) on "`componentWorkDirectory`" field).
 Here are the generated components :
 ```